Electrical Safety

 Steps for Landlords Compliance

-2. Hire a Qualified Electrician: Check that to electrical work is done by qualified electricians.
+2. Hire a Registered/Competent Electrician: Ensure electrical work is carried out by a competent person.

-3. Schedule Regular Inspections: Schedule EICR and PAT testing to be conducted throughout properties.
+3. Schedule Regular Inspections: Schedule EICR and PAT testing across your properties.

-4. Document Everything: Document all installations, inspections and maintenance.
+4. Document Everything: Keep records of installations, inspections and maintenance.

 Advantages of the New Regulations